 There are just over 500 vineyards in England & Wales and 133 wineries many of which offer tours and tastings if you want to learn more.

 The great news is that because of all above similarities, English Sparkling Wine tastes and smells on the whole like Champagne.
 There are the distinct bready and nutty flavours that come from the secondary fermentation and ageing plus the citrus, apple and marzipan flavours from the similar grape mix, the low-ish alcohol levels and the high acidity which make it a crisp and refreshing tipple.

 English sparkling wine does not tend to be much cheaper than Champagne largely due to the differing economies of scale.
 In sparkling wine terms England & Wales produce only about 1% of Champagne's 310 million bottles per annum (66% of English and Welsh c.
 5 million bottle production is sparkling wine).
 There is potential, especially given climate change, and the aim for the UK to extend its vineyards increase production hugely.

 There is great debate in the industry as to whether this level of pricing for English Sparkling Wine can be sustained.
 But if the quality is as good (in many cases) as Champagne and the wine more scarce, then it could be argued that it should be priced at least as high as Champagne.

 One thing distinctly in English Sparkling Wine's favour going forward is that for UK buyers prices will not be affected by foreign exchange rates!

-We're not the only ones in favour of English Sparkling Wine
+The French in favour of English Sparkling Wine?

 With thanks to English Wine Producers for some of the facts and figures used in this blog.